zzehli/study-notes/data structure and algorithm/algorithm.md

                     currMax = prices[snd] - prices[fst]
         return currMax
 ```
 * Kadane's algorithm, the goal is still to find the max subarray.
-Here, see elements of an array as differences of two consecutive elements
+Here, see elements of an array as differences of two consecutive elements: https://neetcode.io/courses/advanced-algorithms/0
 ```
 currMax, arrayMax = 0, 0
         for i in range(1, len(prices)):